symeneses/MLS-C01/1_data_engineering/Databases.md

 # Redshift

 Relational database query and management system designed to build data warehouses for business intelligence applications.
 It optimizes query performance through a combination of parallel processing, **columnar data storage**, and data compression encoding schemes: compressed data is load in memory and uncompressed for query execution.
+To create a data warehouse with Redshift, a **Redshift Cluster** needs to be created, which can have multiple databases.
+Data can be queried in the console, in the query editor or from any SQL client tool using JDBC and ODBC connections.
-Data can be query directly in S3 using Redshift Spectrum.
+Data can be query directly in S3 using **Redshift Spectrum**.

 # DynamoDB